hotrodorm/hotrod/hotrod-project/hotrod-generator/pending-funcionality-in-5.0.md

 - SELECT BY PK/EXAMPLE, UPDATE BY PK/EXAMPLE, DELETE BY PK/EXAMPLE implemented.
 - INSERT and INSERT BY EXAMPLE implemented.
 - Primary key retrieval implemented on INSERTs for identities and sequences.
+- SELECT/UPDATE/DELETE by Criteria.
 - Logging implemented with FINE/DEBUG (SQL only) and FINER/TRACE (SQL + parameters).
 - Bean factory implemented for SELECTs.
+- Converters when reading from the database (also in Nitro and LiveSQL).

 Nitro: